ollijri/TryHackMe-CTF-Write-Ups/Password Attacks/README.md

   ![image](https://user-images.githubusercontent.com/66912443/185905628-bc810e0d-8669-40ba-a88a-b23a376e3192.png)

-  Using 'get' the flag is transferred to my machine and the flag is revealed
+  Using 'get', the flag is transferred to my machine and the flag is revealed:

   ``` THM{d0abe799f25738ad739c20301aed357b} ```